abdollahpour/xweb-html5-bootstrap/README.md

 This document is for Linux but it also work with other operation systems.

 First, you need to create your own git repository

 `git init`

-Second, add xweb-bootstrap as upstream of your project `git remote add upstream https://github.com/abdollahpour/xweb-html5-bootstrap.git`
+Second, add xweb-bootstrap as upstream of your project

+`git remote add upstream https://github.com/abdollahpour/xweb-html5-bootstrap.git`

 Thirds, OK!
 You can make your changes right now!

+You can run the application (http://localhost:8080/):

+'maven clean jetty:run'

+Or you can publish var file (target/ directory)

+'mvn clean install'

 ## Notes
 * For more information about xweb modules and configurations go to (xweb wiki)[https://github.com/abdollahpour/xweb/wiki]